Fergie-B/OOO-2/README.md

 <img src="docs/user-story-testing/">
 </details>

-6. As a first-time user of the website, ......
+5. As a user of the website, I want to see clear text of the odd one out options at all screen sizes

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|